FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 Coadding / Collating Flux-Calibrated 1D Spectra
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-PypeIt has the ability to coadd flux-calibrated 1D spectra of the same object.
+PypeIt has the ability to :ref:`coadd flux-calibrated 1D spectra <coadd1d>` of the same object.
 This may be because you have exposures of the same object from different nights or the object was placed in different locations along the slit in different frames, either of which precludes coadding the processed 2D spectral images.
 In this case, you may use the ``pypeit_coadd_1dspec`` script for coadding these individual flux-calibrated extracted spectra.
 This step is less common for DeVeny users; read the :ref:`coadd1d` documentation if you wish to perform this action.

 Performing a Telluric Correction